 Though hammams were for bathing, they were so much more than that.
 Hammams played a cultural role as a social gathering place where people would catch up, gossip, and plan.

 Today, there are still some traditional hammams, or you can have a hammam experience in a spa-like atmosphere.
 In the spa hammams, you are scrubbed with black soap in a steam room, shampooed, and rinsed.

 In the more traditional hammams, you generally see three rooms of different temperatures.
 You can scrub and shampoo yourself or pay extra to have someone tend to you.

 Either option that you choose is a relaxing experience.
 They take the cleaning and scrubbing very seriously, so expect to feel quite polished when you’re done!

 And as conservatively as many Moroccan women dress, don’t expect the same in a hammam.
 Full nudity, or just wearing a tiny thong, is what goes in a hammam, and every inch of you will be scrubbed.

 It’s a lot of fun to get a Moroccan hammam, though most people who aren’t accustomed may be a bit uncomfortable at first.
 Just lean into it and enjoy the experience.
 It’s a unique Moroccan experience for when you visit Marrakech.

 You May Also Like All You Need to Know About Visiting a Hammam

 However, our experience was so different.
 Not only did we have no issues when we were on our own together, but I had no issues at all when I was on my own.
-People were very friendly and helpful in general and that is what Moroccans are known for.
+People were generally very friendly and helpful, and that is what Moroccans are known for.

 An Amazing Local Female Guide